 To improve access to finance, Switzerland will also support the Financial Sector Deepening Trust (FSDT) that aims to narrow the financial inclusion gap and drive a financial system that contributes to improved well-being of four selected target groups: women, rural youth, famers and SME's.
-In doing so, a clear focus on rural youth and poor young women's capital is a key contribution to change for the next generations most vulnerable population groups - i.e., food-poor families, youth and in particular poor young women.
+In doing so, a clear focus on rural youth and poor young women's capital is a key contribution to change for the next generations.